Skip to main content

 Critical Camp Coverage 2: Special Form

-This may sound a lot like insurance jargon, but we’ll make it plain for you.
+While this may sound like insurance jargon, we'll explain it simply.

 Special Form coverage means that your policy covers your dwelling and other structures on an open perils basis.
 This means that your policy will cover any damage or loss to your camp unless it is specifically excluded in the policy.